-- The first blade is responsible for log collection and the GUI. - The remaining 13 blades, also known as the Security Event Manager hosts, are responsible for log storage and analytics.
+- The first blade is responsible for log collection and services for FortiView, Log View, Reports, and more. - The remaining 13 blades, also known as the Security Event Manager hosts, are responsible for the web GUI, log storage, data processing, and analytics.